peirlincklab/cardiacshapemodeling/README.md

 For questions, suggestions, or collaborations, please contact:

 **Beatrice Moscoloni**

-Department of Biomechanical Engineering, Delft University of Technology, Delft, The Netherlands
+Department of BioMechanical Engineering, Delft University of Technology, Delft, The Netherlands
 📧 [B.Moscoloni@tudelft.nl](mailto:B.Moscoloni@tudelft.nl)
+**Mathias Peirlinck**
+ Department of BioMechanical Engineering, Delft University of Technology, Delft, The Netherlands
+ mplab-me at tudelft nl
 =======

 When using, please cite